zeno-wkc/COMP4170-Project-Expense-tracker/README.md

 - Implemented the "Delete Expense" functionality.

 Zeno Wong
-- Set up and Connect to Supabase for database management.
+- Set up and connect to Supabase for database management.
 - Developed modal.js for handling modals.
 - Implemented error-handling functions.
 - Refined the project for accuracy and bug fixes.